Introduction to Restylane Training

 To increase the size of the lips, insert the needle 1-2mm away from the vermillion border towards the mucosa border to evert the lips.
 Injecting near the vermilion border increases size, shape, lift and contour.
 This will give the lips a “ski jump” like appearance where the vermillion border will curve outwards.
 Injections at the vermilion borders should be done with caution, as too much filler here can give your patients a “duck-like” appearance to the lips.
 Start with 0.05ml per injection and increase the amount depending on the level of correction desired.
 Injection can start from the lateral edge or the medial peak of the Cupid’s Bow of the upper lip.

 Typically, injections near the vermilion border should be done prior to injections near the wet-dry border.
 To increase the volume of the lips, insert the needle 3-5mm away from the vermillion border near the wet-dry border to plump up the lips.
 This will not evert the lip edges.
 Start with 0.05ml per injection and increase the amount depending on the level of correction desired.
+However, DO NOT inject the wet-dry border as this can cause vascular necrosis.

 To increase the philtral column, insert the needle at the junction of the Cupid’s bow and philtral column, and advance superiorly.
 Try to inject a slightly greater amount of filler inferiorly to create a natural contour of the column.
 Inject 0.025 to 0.05ml per column.